Aitia-IIOT/ah5-docs-java-spring/docs/api/add-on/interfaceBridgeManagement-generic-http.md

 Authorization: Bearer <access-token>
 ```

-The service operation **responds** with the status code `200` if called successfully and the translation task has been aborted or with `204` if the referenced translation bridge not exists.
+The service operation **responds** with the status code `200` if called successfully and the translation task has been aborted or with `204` if the referenced translation bridge doesn't exist.

 The **error codes** are `400` if the request is malformed or bridge id is missing, `401` if credentials were requested but not presented, `403` if the access validation failed, `500` if an unexpected error happens and `503` if an external error happens.
 The error response also contains an
 [ErrorResponse](../data-models/error-response.md) JSON encoded body.